zhangjunfang/rocksq/README.md

 # rocksq
-A in-process queue based on RocksDB
+A queue based on RocksDB